MixinNetwork/safe/computer/README.md

 After the transaction confirmed, there should be LP tokens in the user account and maybe some BTC because of slippage.
 We have an observer node to scan the Solana blockchain and finds the extra and rest tokens in user account after System Call.
 The observer will create a postprocess system call to the computer group, which should be with the following instructions:

 1. advance nonce.
-2. user account transfer LP token to the group account deposit address in Mixin.
-3. user account burns the left BTC token.
+2. burn the left BTC token in user account.

 Then sign the transaction in one go, and broadcast, and marking the transaction in pending state.
 The observer finds the transaction successful, then send a notification to the group.
-The group will sends BTC to the user MIX account, but not the LP token.
+The group will sends BTC to the user MIX account.

-Whenever the group account received a mixin deposit transaction, in this case, the LP token, the observer will send a notification to the group, and the group will just send the LP token to the user account corresponding UID MIX account.
+In addition, the observer keeps scanning the Solana blocks, and would create a system call to transfer LP token to group deposit entry once observer finds the user system call confirmed.
+Whenever the group receives a mixin deposit transaction, in this case, the LP token, the group will just send the LP token to the user MIX account.

 The observer is one member of the computer group.
 And any member could be the observer.
 There could be multiple observers, and the observer notifications could be duplicated, but the group could identify it because the notification is just a Solana transaction hash.